oren/oren.github.io/articles/practical-deep-learning-for-coders/day-1/README.md

 Answers:

 * False
-* Just high school math is sufficient
+* False.
+Just high school math is sufficient
-* We've seen record-breaking results with <50 items of data
+* False.
+We've seen record-breaking results with <50 items of data
-* You can get what you need for state of the art work for free
+* False.
+You can get what you need for state of the art work for free

 ### 2. Name five areas where deep learning is now the best in the world.